Widgets — core-ui/widget

 Theming

-Widgets resolve through core-ui/style and pick up the framework
+Widgets resolve through core-ui/style and use the framework default

-default theme out of the box.
+theme without extra setup.
 Token overrides flow through:

 2. Or rely on the default — widget.Mount builds a stylesheet with